 How fast can I drive in Madeira?

 The maximum speed on the highways (VE) is usually 90km/h.
 In the city you are usually only allowed to drive 50km/h.
-In towns you are usually only allowed to drive 50km/h.
-Out of town, depending on the road conditions, more are allowed.
+Out of town, depending on the road conditions, you can dive faster.
 Just pay attention to the signs.
 Sometimes there are signs out of town that allow a 10 km/h higher speed when the sun is shining.
 In case of rain, the speed limit must be adhered to.
 A very fair regulation as we find.

 Parking in Madeira